-This two-part article explores the relationship between authoritarianism and disinformation in Prime Minister Viktor Orban's Hungary.
-Effective disinformation campaigns often exploit latent fears...KEEP READING
+This is the second of a two-part article exploring the relationship between authoritarianism and disinformation in Prime Minister Viktor Orban's Hungary.
+Read part 1.
+Effective disinformation campaigns...KEEP READING

 The CPD Blog is intended to stimulate dialog among scholars and practitioners from around the world in the public diplomacy sphere.
 The opinions represented here are the authors' own and do not necessarily reflect CPD's views.
 For blogger guidelines, click here.